decentralized-identity/claims-credentials/work_items/credential_schemas.md

 **When your work item is successful, then what will have changed in the world?
 What will we be able to do that wasn't possible do before or vice versa?**

+Identify standardized credential schemas for a variety of use cases including: Basic KYC, AML, Proof of Humanity, and Proof of Age among others.

 ## Deliverables
 - **Does your work item have any deliverables?
 These include code projects, standards-track specifications, reports, registries, summaries, blog posts,